COVID-19 COURT UPDATE:

 On September 5, 2018, the Supreme Court of Virginia approved new rules regarding criminal discovery.
 After many years of work by VACDL members and our allies advocating for reform, a new playing field will emerge when these rules go into effect.
 To read the letter from Chief Justice Donald W. Lemons and the new rules, click below:

-And, if you've never been a VACDL member (or you'd like to come back!) get rolling for the second half of 2019 by joining the only voluntary Virginia bar organization exclusively focused on criminal defense!
+If you've never been a VACDL member (or you'd like to come back!) this is a great time to join the only voluntary Virginia bar organization exclusively focused on criminal defense!